SumaiyaBanu15/task-project-3/README.md

+This Project is based on the react-redux.
+The data is get from store.jsx

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.